TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ## Experiment evaluation

-When evaluating the value of an experiment feature, the Test Lab SDK starts with the standard checks of whether or not the feature is active and whether we are within the prescribed start and end dates of the experiment.
-If both are true, then the SDK uses the hashing function to hash the `user_id` to a value between 0 and 1.
+When evaluating the value of an experiment feature, Test Lab starts with the standard checks of whether or not the feature is active and whether we are within the prescribed start and end dates of the experiment.
+If both are true, then the SDK uses the hashing function to hash the `user_id` to a value between `0` and `1`.
 A user can be assigned to only one experiment at a time, so we do not need to worry about the overlapping issue addressed in the feature toggle discussion above.

 ### User-blocks